Katiana-lee/Joke-Box/README.md

 [Joke Box Wireframe](https://wireframe.cc/2GeUe4)

 #### MVP
-- Click a button and render a joke to the screen
+- Click a button and render a joke and giphy to the screen
 - Using flexbox and CSS to create more authenticity of how the data will be rendered on the page
 - Responsive background